Super Hero Engineering with LEGO« Materials

 Yes.
 Instructors expect that participants in either the Junkyard Challenge or Bash `Em Bots summer programs are already familiar with basic engineering concepts and techniques taught in our Fundamentals summer programs.
 These advanced classes require a more open-ended creative application of building techniques to accomplish specific goals and challenges.
 We strongly encourage students to take our Fundamentals summer programs before enrolling in our more advanced summer programs.

 SIGN IN / OUT

 Do I need to sign my child in and out?

 We ask that you sign your child in and out each day of the summer program.
 To ensure the children's safety, our instructors stay in the classroom with the child until a parent / guardian is there to pick them up and sign them out.
 This also gives us the opportunity to get to know your family and touch base before or after class!

 Can we get pictures of our child's final projects?

 We encourage parents to come 30 minutes before the end of class if you would like to see your child's specific project.
 If you cannot come early, we suggest giving your child a disposable camera, which would allow them to save a "snapshot" of their project.

-Should my child bring a snack to summer camp?
+Should my child bring a snack to summer program?

 We will take one break midway through class.
 We do not provide snack but encourage parents to provide a peanut-free snack for their child.
 For parents of children allergic to peanuts, we cannot guarantee that Lego pieces in our kits are completely free of peanut oils.

-Do the kids go outside at all during summer camp?
+Do the kids go outside at all during summer program?